mannyshustle/MPrint-rn-app/ios/fastlane/README.md

 [bundle exec] fastlane ios deploy
 ```

-Create a new Beta Build and deploy to firebase
+Deploy a new version to the App Store

 ----